 Drake places the flask on his lap and fights the medicine bottle’s cap.
 The cap breaks free.
 The pills spring from their entrapment and fall over the front seat and onto the floorboard.
 Shit!
 He feels around on the floorboard and finds two tablets and pops them into his mouth.
 He opens the flask and pours the whiskey into his mouth; it drags the pills down his throat and into his stomach.
 I’ll feel better soon.

 Leaning back in his seat, he closes his eyes.
 Rain stinging his skin, sending him back, back to the night he lost everything.
 Tears fill his eyes, and he hits the steering wheel.
 Why?
 Why!
 WHY!
-His head droops, tears fall from his check.
+His head droops, and tears roll over his cheeks.
 It should’ve been me.

 “Knock, knock, Drakey boy.”
 Drake jumps at the sweet sound of Tina’s voice.